el0ny/Team4/README.md

 >python setup.py install

-Now you can run the main.py from command line by passing it a path to the json file.
-For example:
+Now you can run main.py from command line:

->python main.py files/big_graph.json
+>python main.py

 You can run an executable file in "**other**" directory based on your system.

 Use mouse wheel to zoom and right mouse to drag the map.
-You can select points on the map to see their id.
+You can select points and posts on the map to see their information.